eurostat/dff/README.md

 ===

 The Dominick's Finer Foods data set:
-Promoting the use of a publically available scanner data set in price index research and for capacity building.
+Promoting the use of a publicly available scanner data set in price index research and for capacity building.
 ---

 **About**

-The present material demonstrates how a publically available scanner data set can be used for price index research and capacity building.
+The present material demonstrates how a publicly available scanner data set can be used for price index research and capacity building.

 <table align="center">